In Japan, Abe's robot panel aims to give drone industry an edge

 Japan has been using drones in its farming industry since the 1980s, when an unmanned Yamaha R-50 helicopter took to the air to spray pesticide on rice crops.
 Today, more than 2,500 agriculture drones are in operation.

-Yamaha is now looking to adapt its drone technology for patrolling Japan’s borders or for checking oil and gas pipelines, spokesman Kenji Otsuki told Reuters.
+Yamaha is now looking to adapt its drone technology for patrolling Japan’s borders or for checking oil and gas pipelines, spokesman Kinji Ootsuki told Reuters.

 Secom will this month launch a service for small businesses that includes having a surveillance drone that can be scrambled to take photos of an intruder when an alarm sounds.
 Spokeswoman Asuka Saito said the company also wants to pitch its security drones for use at the 2020 Tokyo Olympics.